U.S. senators defend selling shares before coronavirus crash

 Senate Ethics Committee Chairman James Lankford declined to comment.

-Loeffler sold up to $3.1 million in stocks in 27 transactions from Jan.
+Loeffler, who was appointed to the Senate and took her seat in January, sold up to $3.1 million in stocks in 27 transactions from Jan.
 24 through mid-February, as first reported by The Daily Beast.
 The report said the sales began the day her health committee hosted a private coronavirus briefing for senators.
-She also made two purchases.

 Loeffler said she was informed of the transactions three weeks after they occurred and that she is not involved in investment decisions for her portfolio.